Class Schedules and Catalog Background Image

 Delinquent Debt Collection Charge

-Students are responsible for all fees on their student account.
-If the California State Legislature changes the fees, the student is responsible for any fee increase for classes that remain on or are added to the student’s SURF account.
-When fees are not paid, the fees owed are past due and subject to a collections process, so it is important for students to regularly check their SURF account.
-Accounts can be viewed through the student's SURF portal.
+Students are responsible for paying all fees associated with their student account.
+If the California State Legislature changes the fees, students are responsible for any increases in fees for classes that remain on or are added to their SURF account.
+Failure to pay fees results in the balance becoming past due and subject to the collections process.
+It is essential for students to regularly check their SURF account, as accounts can be viewed through the student’s SURF portal.

-Before a delinquent debt is sent to collections, students will receive three official collection letters in the mail.
-If the student decides not to pay the balance to the District, then their account will be submitted to one of MiraCosta's third party collections processors: CEDAR Financial or COTOP.
-If your account goes into collection status, your credit could be negatively affected.
+Before a delinquent debt is forwarded to collections, students will receive three official collection letters sent via mail.
+If the student does not pay the balance due to the District, their account will be sent to one of MiraCosta’s third-party collections processors: CEDAR Financial or COTOP.

-CEDAR Financial provides MiraCosta College with a method of collecting accounts receivable balance for students' financial and non-financial aid debts.
-If a student's account is sent to CEDAR Financial, then a $50.00 processing fee will be added to the account.
+• CEDAR Financial is a third-party collections agency that assists MiraCosta College with collecting outstanding student account balances, including both financial aid and non-financial aid debts.
+If an account is sent to CEDAR Financial, a $50.00 processing fee will be added to the student’s account.

-The Chancellor’s Office Tax Offset Program (COTOP) is a program that will try to recoup funds owed to MiraCosta College.
-If a student does not complete the repayment, then COTOP will intercept monies owed back from tax returns and any lottery winnings.
-If a student's account is sent to COTOP, then a 25 percent processing fee will be added to the student's account.
+• Chancellor’s Office Tax Offset Program (COTOP) is a program that allows the state to recover funds owed to MiraCosta College by intercepting tax refunds or lottery winnings.
+If a student’s account is sent to COTOP, a 25 percent processing fee will be added to the account.

 Who Gets Sent to Collections

-When a student's account becomes past due, their account is subject to being sent to a third-party collection agency.
-MiraCosta will send three official debt collection letters through the United States Postal Service.
-The third letter and final letter gives students 30 days to respond to the notification before the student's account is sent to collections.
-Students who believe they have an incorrect debt balance must contact the Cashier's Office to examine their account.
+If a student’s account becomes past due, it is subject to being sent to a third-party collections agency.
+MiraCosta College will send three official debt collection letters via the United States Postal Service.
+The third letter is the final notice, giving students 30 days to respond before the account is sent to collections.
+Students who believe their debt balance is incorrect should contact the Cashier’s Office to review and resolve any discrepancies.

 Student Responsibilities